python/cpython/Doc/library/inspect.rst

    Accepts a wide range of Python callables, from plain functions and classes to :func:`functools.partial` objects.

-   Raises :exc:`ValueError` if no signature can be provided, and :exc:`TypeError` if that type of object is not supported.

    For objects defined in modules using stringized annotations (``from __future__ import annotations``), :func:`signature` will attempt to automatically un-stringize the annotations using :func:`inspect.get_annotations()`.
 The
-   ``global``, ``locals``, and ``eval_str`` parameters are passed into :func:`inspect.get_annotations()` when resolving the annotations.
+   ``global``, ``locals``, and ``eval_str`` parameters are passed into :func:`inspect.get_annotations()` when resolving the annotations; see the documentation for :func:`inspect.get_annotations()` for instructions on how to use these parameters.

+   Raises :exc:`ValueError` if no signature can be provided, and :exc:`TypeError` if that type of object is not supported.
+Also, if the annotations are stringized, and ``eval_str`` is not false, the ``eval()`` call(s) to un-stringize the annotations could potentially raise any kind of exception.

    A slash(/) in the signature of a function denotes that the parameters prior to it are positional-only.
 For more info, see